College of Atmospheric and Geographic Sciences

 Oklahoma Climatological Survey (OCS)

 Oklahoma Climatological Survey was established in 1980 to provide climatological services to the people of Oklahoma, conduct research on the impacts of climate on human activities, and serve as a support facility for the State Climatologist.
 OCS has a legislative mandate to acquire, process, and disseminate climate and weather data and information for use by the state's citizens.
+In addition, the Survey maintains an extensive array of climatological information, conducts research on both land-air interactions and applied climatology, educates hundreds of Oklahoma decision-makers annually, and operates the Oklahoma Mesonet, Oklahoma’s weather network.
+OCS is located in the National Weather Center, part of the Norman Research Campus.

 The Oklahoma Mesonet consists of over 100 automated observing stations that continuously monitor numerous important weather and soil variables.
 The Oklahoma Mesonet Program is administered jointly by the University of Oklahoma and Oklahoma State University.